 What are natural resource damages?

 Natural resource damages are the compensation for injuries resulting from the release of oil or hazardous substances.
 Damages may include the cost of restoring the injured resources to their baseline condition (i.e., the condition that would have existed but for the release) as well as damages associated with interim losses pending restoration.
 Damages also include the cost of assessment, plus any compensation for injuries occurring from response actions.

 A natural resource injury is an observable or measurable adverse change in a natural resource, including destruction or loss of the natural resource, and/or the services it provides.

 Natural Resource Trustees are government officials who act on behalf of the public when there is injury to, destruction of, loss of, or threat to natural resources as a result of a release of a hazardous substance or a discharge of oil.
 Trustees can include federal, state and Tribal entities and are authorized by Section 301(c) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

 What are the phases of a NRDAR?

-2. Damage Assessment Plan: The Final Natural Resource Damage Assessment Plan for Los Alamos National Laboratory (Damage Assessment Plan) identifies the approach to be used for conducting assessment activities.
+- Damage Assessment Plan: A natural resource damage assessment plan identifies the approach to be used for conducting assessment activities.
 Trustees write a damage assessment plan to ensure that the assessment is performed in a planned and systematic manner and that the methodologies selected can be conducted at a reasonable cost.
 In April 2014, the Trustee Council released the Final LANL Natural Resource Damage Assessment Plan.

 Where is the LANL NRDAR process right now?